Course Descriptions and Registration

 PEER TUTOR The peer tutor program gives students the opportunity to form friendships with their classmates with disabilities, as well as help them with their classwork.
 The class aims to promote acceptance and appreciation of people with disabilities.
 This class requires teacher approval.
 Pick up an application from Mrs. Price (rm19) or Mrs. Tanner (rm 20)

 JOURNALISM I-- This course introduces students to the world of journalism.
-Students learn and practice the basics of interviewing, researching, original writing, photography, revising/editing, and publishing via a variety of publications.
-Students interested in this class need the following skills to be successful: a desire to write, editing skills, investigative/research abilities, able to work under and meet deadlines, and Chromebook/computer technology/word processing skills; in addition to be an independent self-starting worker with few absences.
+Students learn and practice the basics of interviewing, researching, original writing, photography, revising/editing, and publishing via a variety of publications and technologies.
+Students interested in this class need the following skills to be successful: a desire to write and produce quality work, editing skills, investigative/research abilities, ability to work under and meet deadlines, and Chromebook/computer technology/word processing skills; in addition to being an independent self-starting worker with few absences.
 NOTE: The Journalism Department sponsors the TJHS dances to raise funds for this elective each semester.
 Students must apply to be considered for this class.
-See Mrs. Sullivan rm#2 for an application or visit TJHS website/counseling center/registration.
+See Mrs. Sullivan Rm#2 for an application or visit TJHS website/counseling center/registration.

 JOURNALISM II -YEARBOOK This course builds on the concepts learned in Journalism 1 as students learn the production and business side of journalism.
 Students will learn essential skills in design, editing, Edesign and production as they work on creating the TJHS’ yearbook.
 Students will learn interview techniques and photography/Photoshop skills.
 They will also be involved in advertising, selling, and distributing the yearbook.
 There will also be a training session through Herff Jones.
 Students must apply to be considered for this class.
 See Ms. Bey rm#12 for an application or visit TJHS website/counseling center/registration.